-The only part of this window that you should really pay attention to is the line that begins with Error:.
-All the other information in this dialog (including the line and defaults write com.apple.Safari IncludeDebugMenu 1
+The only part of this window that you should really pay attention to is the line that begins with Error.
+All the other information in this dialog (including the line and

 As you can see, finding and fixing JavaScript errors in Internet Explorer is not easy.
-There are tools that can make it a little easier, 1 but because most JavaScript problems will affect all browsers, you're usually better off doing your JavaScript development in a different browser, and using Internet Explorer's JavaScript error reporting as a last resort for problems specific to that browser.
+There are tools that can make it a little easier,1 but because most JavaScript problems will affect all browsers, you're usually better off doing your JavaScript development in a different browser, and using Internet Explorer's JavaScript error reporting as a last resort for problems specific to that browser.